ITNurse/patient-summary-app/docs/csv-design-and-value-sets.md

 # CSV File Design Decisions
-This section identifies the rationale behind why the csv files used as the base patient data for the patient summaries were created as they were.
+This section explains the rationale behind the structure and content of the CSV files used to generate synthetic patient data for the PS-CA Patient Summary Viewer.
+Each file corresponds to a FHIR resource type required by the PS-CA Implementation Guide (IG), including Composition, Patient, MedicationStatement, Condition, and AllergyIntolerance.
+Additional files for Organization and Immunization were included to broaden the educational scope.

+The data was manually created using Windows Notepad to ensure full control over each record and to make the files easy to explore with tools like Microsoft Excel.
+This approach supports transparency and helps learners understand how each data element maps to the PS-CA profiles and value sets.

+Only fields marked as Required in the IG were generally included, with a few optional fields added to enrich the dashboard and demonstrate how they can enhance patient summaries.
+For coded elements, the CSV files include the code, code system, and display name to support clarity, even if some of this information is not pushed to the FHIR server.

+The the contents of each CSV file, including resource mappings, data types, and terminology bindings are detailed below.

-## PS-CA Implementation Guide
+## PS-CA Implementation Guide Background Information
 The Trial Implementation version (v1.0.0 TI) of the [PS-CA implementation guide](https://simplifier.net/guide/pan-canadian-patient-summary-v1.0-ti-fhir-implementation-guide?version=1.0.0) and the associated resource definitions on simplifier.net were used as the basis for all design decisions.
 The PS-CA is closely aligned with the [International Patient Summary (IPS) Implementation Guide](https://hl7.org/fhir/uv/ips/), which indicates that every IPS must include the following sections: Header (subject, author, attester, custodian), Medication Summary, Allergies & Intolerances, and Problem List.

 ![Screenshot of IPS composition showing required sections as: Header (subject, author, attester, custodian), Medication Summary, Allergies & Intolerances, and Problem List](images/ips-composition.png)